mcdomx/marks-covid-tracker/README.md

 Each of these variables must be created in a `.env` file saved in the root folder.

 ## Execution
-Once the local environment variables have been saved in a local `.env` file, the application can be run natively from Django or can be packed as a Docker container.
+Once the local environment variables have been saved in a local `.env` file, the application can be run natively from Django or can be packaged as a Docker container.
+Alternatively, the application can be run using a WSGI gunicorn wrapper.

 #### Run from Django
 To run from Django, navigate to the `tracker/tracker` directory: